Learn About The Law

 FindLaw’s Learn About the Law features thousands of informational articles to help you understand your options.
 And if you’re ready to hire an attorney, find one in your area who can help.

-(c) For all other violations the administrative fine shall be as follows:
+(c) For all violations, the administrative fine shall be as follows:

 (1) For a first violation or a violation beyond five years of a previous violation, a fine of not more than $5,000;

-(d) Any criminal action against a person for any violation of subtitle 8 of title 12 or any rule adopted thereunder shall not preclude the State from pursuing civil legal action to recover administrative fines, fees and costs, or damages against that person.
-Any civil legal action to recover administrative fines, fees and costs, or damages for any violation of subtitle 8 of title 12 or any rule adopted thereunder shall not preclude the State from pursuing any appropriate criminal action against that person.
+(d) Any criminal action against a person for any violation of this chapter, chapter 200A or 200D, or any rule adopted thereunder shall not preclude the State from pursuing civil legal action to recover administrative fines, fees and costs, or damages against that person.
+Any civil legal action to recover administrative fines, fees and costs, or damages for any violation of this chapter, chapter 200A or 200D, or any rule adopted thereunder shall not preclude the State from pursuing any appropriate criminal action against that person.
 All fines, fees and costs, or damages recovered by the department under this section shall be deposited in the boating special fund.

 A free source of state and federal court opinions, state laws, and the United States Code.
 For more information about the legal concepts addressed by these cases and statutes, visit FindLaw’s Learn About the Law.